paras-249/paras-249/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Paras Doye<br>
-🔭 currently a student of software engineering <br>💬 A passinate learner <br>⚡ Eager to learn
+🔭 currently a student of software engineering <br>💬 UpSkilling  Coding and Development <br>⚡ Eager to learn

 ## 🌐 Socials: